-We recommend that you do have insurance to comply with Federal Law.
-Equality Healthcare does not replace insurance, and ideally we encourage our patients to carry a high deductible or major medical plan or a plan with a health savings account, thereby ensuring financial help should hospitalization or referral to a specialist be necessary.
+We recommend that you a have supplemental insurance policy to complement your Direct Primary Care membership at Equality Healthcare.
+A membership at Equality Healthcare does not replace insurance, and ideally we encourage our patients to carry a high deductible or major medical plan or a plan with a health savings account, thereby ensuring financial help should hospitalization or referral to a specialist be necessary.
 You should consult with your insurance provider to help you find a plan that works best with our medical model and that will meet your specific needs.
-We are working with a local insurance company in Springfield, PJC Insurance, that offers individual and family plans that may complement the DPC model.
-For more details call 417-833-3800.
+We are happy to discuss available options with our patients and get you pointed in the right direction.

 Not for our services, but Equality Healthcare will be able to order your labs, x-rays and medications at the facilities preferred by your insurance if you would like.